OCA/sale-workflow/sale_order_lot_selection/readme/USAGE.md

 - Create a new quotation and add recently above configured product.
 - Select lot number and confirm it.
 - Delivery order will reserve the lot when available

+- If the "Check lot quantity" option is selected in Sales > Configuration > Quotations & Orders, an error will be displayed when confirming the order if the lot does not have sufficient stock.